Antony90/arxiv-discord/README.md

 If you have any ideas for additional features or want to participate in developing these features, see [here](#contributing)

-## ⚙️ Installation
+## Installation
 Note: you must have Python 3.9 or later installed.

-1. First clone the repository.

-2. Create a `.env` file in the project directory:
+1. Create a `.env` file in the project directory:
     ```env
     OPENAI_API_KEY=
     BOT_TOKEN=
     ```
     Get an OpenAI API key [here](https://platform.openai.com/account/api-keys).

-3.
+2.
     #### Without Docker
-    Install python dependencies
+    Install python dependencies:
     ```bash
     pip install -r requirements.txt
     ```